Work Like an Agent: Master AI in 7 Steps to Write Great Copy

 Step 5 Define the Content of Each Module

 If you ask a chef to make steamed fish for you, the chef will only make it according to its own taste.
-If you have requirements for how the fish is cooked, you can clearly ask the chef to make a dish that suits your taste; you can ask for vinegar in this steamed fish, or specify whether to use grass carp or sea bass, etc.
+If you have requirements for how the fish is prepared, you can clearly ask the chef to make a dish that suits your taste.
+You can ask for vinegar in this steamed fish, or specify whether to use grass carp or sea bass, etc.

-If the content you need to construct is relatively complex or you have a lot of materials to provide, it is best to start a new conversation for each module's definition.
-Send the first 4 steps and the module you need to create to AI and define them separately.
+If the content you need to construct is relatively complex, or if you have a lot of materials to provide, it's best to start a new conversation for defining each module.
+Send the first 4 steps and the module you need to create to the AI and define them separately.
 For example:

 "You are a writer proficient in English writing, and I am a high school senior student.

-I am writing an English article about an outing, and during the outing, I did xxxxxxx.
+I am writing an English article about an outing.
+During the outing, I did xxxxxxx.

 I need you to write this English article for me.

-I hope the first paragraph expresses my feelings about going on an outing with friends, the second paragraph writes about interesting things on the bus, the third paragraph xxxxxxx.
+I hope the first paragraph expresses my feelings about going on an outing with friends, the second paragraph writes about interesting things that happened on the bus, the third paragraph xxxxxx.

-Please help me write the content of the first paragraph."
+Please help me write the content for the first paragraph."

-After completion, start a new conversation and repeat this process, continuing with "Please help me write the content of the second paragraph."
-Some AI might presumptuously complete all modules at once, which will inevitably cause information confusion in complex long texts.
+After completion, start a new conversation and repeat this process, continuing with "Please help me write the content for the second paragraph."
+Some AIs will presumptuously complete all modules at once, which will inevitably cause information confusion in complex long texts.
 To avoid this situation, you can add one more sentence at the end:

 "Only complete the task according to my requirements; do not do anything extra."